Faculty Expertise

 Assistant Professor, Environmental Technology and Sustainability

-Ph.D. in Health Science from Touro University
+Ph.D., Health Science, Touro University

 Modeling health impacts of environmental systems and infrastructure; structural equation modeling; occupational safety and health; wastewater treatment; life cycle analysis.